Judge Calls Gov. Newsom’s Vote-By-Mail Executive Order 'Improper,' But Ruling Won’t Affect Tuesday's Election

 Newsom issued the order due as part of the social distancing efforts due to the coronavirus pandemic.

-While the Sutter County judge stated Newsom’s order was improper, the ruling will not have any effect on Tuesday’s election in California.
+While Sutter County Superior Court Judge Sarah Heckman stated Newsom’s order was improper, the ruling will not have any effect on Tuesday’s election in California.

 Still, Kiley and Gallagher called the ruling a win.